How To Accept What You Cannot Change

 It’s possible to feel hurt without acting victimized.
 And to feel anger without lashing out.

-We often let these two things rule us.
-They make us stagnant when we should have moved on.
+We often allow these two elements to rule our very existence.
+Cause us to be stagnant where we should have moved on.

 Why Is Change in Life So Difficult?